Scantech Calibration Center is ISO/IEC 17025:2017 Accredited

 About Scantech

 Scantech is specialized in the development, manufacture, and sale of 3D scanners.
-Our in-house developed products range from handheld laser 3D scanners, color 3D scanners to automated 3D scanning solutions.
+Our in-house developed products range from handheld laser 3D scanners, color 3D scanners to automated 3D scanning solutions, all of which are granted intellectual property rights.